AndersDeath/diary2/000-current.md

 # 15 March - Wednesday - Yerevan - 167 day of immigration

 Today I fixed several issues for DR SMILE.
 Tomorrow I will do the same.
 I resolved several leetcode tasks, that were easy and nice.
+Tomorrow I am going to talk to Recharge company.